octodemo/philips-actions-workshop/topics/04.security-best-practices/README.md

 ### Using Secrets

-Secrets are encrypted environment variables that you can create in your repository settings.
+Secrets are encrypted environment variables that you can create in your repository or organization settings.
 They are used to store sensitive information such as API keys, tokens, and passwords.

 Example: